-Extract (unzip) the downloaded files and you will get two folders “OpenRulesSamples” and/or “OpenRulesOptimization” on your hard-drive.
-These folders (we call them “workspaces”) contain multiple sub-folders (“projects”) with examples of OpenRules decision models.
+Extract (unzip) the downloaded files and you will get the folder “OpenRulesSamples” on your hard-drive.
+This folder contain multiple sub-folders (“projects”) with examples of OpenRules decision models.
 Analyzing and executing these projects you will learn how they are organized, how to build, test, and deploy them, and finally how to develop your own operational decision models.
 See the description of a simple examples.

 Decision Model Organization.
 Many examples are organized similarly to the project “PatientTherapy”: